dzharii/dzharii.github.io/docs/bookmark-my-GPT-prompts.md

 > 5. Nicely format code with indentation; Format Array initialization, object initialization and the output to illustrate the hierarchical structure of the data.
 > 6. Maintain line length 120 characters.
 This is Okay to have longer lines, but rather prefer splitting statement in multiple lines with nice indentation.
 > Please explain: Spark 3 Dataset: collect()

+## My writing style

+> Please generate text in a casual, conversational style similar to the following approved text: 'Dear Reader, writing this article hasn't been easy.
+A lot of people have shared their thoughts on Value Objects through articles, conference talks, and YouTube videos.
+While many of these resources offer solid explanations, some details still spark debates.
+Remember, Value Objects come in all sorts of shapes and sizes.
+With this in mind, I know it's hard to write something that everyone will agree with.
+But hey, I'm giving it a shot!
+Let's dive into the world of Value Objects together and see what we can uncover.